MicrosoftDocs/appcenter-docs/docs/distribution/testers/testing-android.md

 > Changing security settings put your phone at risk of malicious software.
 Only install apps from developers you trust.
 [Read about Google Play Protect which helps you protect your data](https://support.google.com/nexus/answer/2812853?hl=en&ref_topic=3416293).

 ### Android 9.x and higher
 * Grant permission to the app to install unknown apps.
-This will trigger the installation.
+This triggers the installation.
 * Android Oreo removed **allow unknown sources** from settings, for more info see refer to the blog post [Making it safer to get apps on Android O](https://android-developers.googleblog.com/2017/08/making-it-safer-to-get-apps-on-android-o.html)

 ### Android 8.x and higher